 Here’s what J.K.
 Rowling had to say about her experience of writing under a pseudonym: “Being Robert Galbraith has been such a liberating experience.… It has been wonderful to publish without hype and expectation and pure pleasure to get feedback under a different name.”
-She also said that she would have liked to have remained anonymous for at least three books, but she had also not expected to have managed it for so long.
+She also said that she would have liked to have remained anonymous for at least three books, as she knows after three books a series can gain a certain momentum, but she had also not expected to have managed it for so long.

 All author royalties for The Cuckoo’s Calling go to The Soldiers’ Charity.
 Here’s a link to their website.

 |Locations – Explore the real-life locations.

 |Characters – Explore the cast of characters.

 |Timeline – See when the events take place.

 |Spoiler Synopsis – For people who need a refresher.